mle-infrastructure/mle-toolbox/docs/index.md

 - [`mle-launcher`](https://github.com/RobertTLange/mle-launcher): Schedule & monitor jobs on Slurm, GridEngine clusters & GCP VMs.
 - [`mle-toolbox`](https://github.com/RobertTLange/mle-toolbox): Glue everything together to manage & post-process experiments.

-A template repository structure of an infrastructure-based project can be found [here](https://github.com/RobertTLange/mle-project-template).
+A template repository structure of an infrastructure-based project can be found in the [`mle-project`](https://github.com/RobertTLange/mle-project-template).

-**Note**: `mle-logging` and `mle-hyperopt` are standalone packages and can be used independently of the experiment scheduling utilities provided by the `mle-toolbox`.
+**Note**: `mle-logging`, `mle-hyperopt`, `mle-monitor` and `mle-launcher` are standalone packages and can be used independently of the experiment scheduling utilities provided by the `mle-toolbox`.

 | `mle-logging` | `mle-hyperopt` | `mle-monitor`  | `mle-launcher` |  `mle-toolbox` |